Our Favorite Black-Owned Vegan Restaurants in Brooklyn

 Flatbush

 From the moment you enter Aunts Et Uncles, you’ll be in awe of the stunning design, eye-catching art, curated merchandise and warm color palette.
 Business partners/husband-wife duo Nicole and Michael Nicholas specialize in vegan Caribbean food that includes lobster rolls, mac and cheese, chicken sandwiches, salads, french toast and other breakfast classics.
-The secret’s definitely out as they were reviewed last year by The New York Times.
+The secret’s definitely out as they were reviewed in December 2021 by The New York Times.
 Like most of the Brooklyn vegan restaurants on our list, Aunts Et Uncles is proof that eating vegan goes way beyond salad and fruit.

 Aunts Et Uncles